fmhoward/HistoXGAN/README.md

 * Comparison of model predictions on real / synthetic tiles for grade, subtype, and gene expression
 * Illustration of traversal using gradient descent for models trained to predict PIK3CA and HRD status in TCGA-BRCA
 * Illustration of traversal along individual PCA componenets for models trained to predict grade, ancestry, and tissue source site (illustrating batch effect)

+Figures (part 2) contains:
+* Traversal along attention / prediction axes from MIL models for grade and tumor subtype
+* Regenerating histology from radiomic features extracted from MRI

 ## HistoXGAN and model training from scratch
 ### Setup